D

 Steve Berch: Idaho Democratic Incumbent for House District 15A

-Steve Berch is a Democrat from Boise serving his fourth term in the Idaho House of Representatives District 15A, which covers West Boise and East Meridian.
-He is running for re-election in 2026.
-Berch is unopposed in the May 19, 2026 Democratic primary and will face Republican Steve Keyser in the November 3 general election, according to Ballotpedia.
+Steve Berch is a Democrat from Boise serving his fourth term in the Idaho House of Representatives representing District 15A, which covers West Boise and East Meridian.
+He is seeking a fifth term in 2026, running unopposed in the May 19 Democratic primary.
+He will face Republican Steve Keyser in the November 3 general election, per Ballotpedia — a rematch of their 2022 contest.

 Background

-Before his legislative career, Berch served a six-year elected term on the Board of Directors of the Greater Boise Auditorium District beginning in 2013, which oversees the Boise Centre convention facility.
-He also served as vice president of the West Valley Neighborhood Association.
+Berch has lived in West Boise’s District 15 for more than 44 years.
+Before his legislative career, he was elected to a six-year term on the Board of Directors of the Greater Boise Auditorium District in 2013, which oversees the Boise Centre convention facility, and served as vice president of the West Valley Neighborhood Association.

 Political Career

-Berch first won election to the Idaho House in 2018, defeating Republican incumbent Lynn Luker with 54.5 percent of the vote on his fifth attempt at a legislative seat, as documented by Wikipedia.
-He had previously run unsuccessfully for House seats in Districts 14B (2010) and 15B (2012), and for District 15A in 2014 and 2016.
-He is described by multiple news sources as the first Democrat ever elected by District 15, where registered Republicans outnumber Democrats by more than two to one.
+Berch won election to the Idaho House in 2018, defeating Republican incumbent Lynn Luker with 54.5 percent of the vote, per Ballotpedia.
+It was his fifth attempt at a legislative seat, following unsuccessful campaigns in District 14B in 2010, District 15B in 2012, and District 15A in both 2014 and 2016.
+He is the first Democrat ever elected from District 15, where registered Republicans outnumber Democrats by more than two to one, as noted on his campaign website.
+He was re-elected in 2020, 2022, and 2024.
+In 2025, the House Democratic caucus elected him Assistant Minority Leader.

 Policy Positions

-On fiscal policy, Berch frames his approach through his business background.
-He has described himself to Idaho Education News in October 2024 as a critical legislative thinker who applies long-term analytical skills developed over three decades at Hewlett-Packard.
-He has served on the Revenue and Taxation committee and the JLOC, which commissions independent performance evaluations of state programs and agencies.
+On fiscal policy, Berch brings the perspective of his Hewlett-Packard career to his committee work on Revenue and Taxation and JLOC.
+He described himself to Idaho Education News in October 2024 as a critical legislative thinker who applies long-term analytical skills to evaluating state spending.
+His JLOC membership involves commissioning independent performance evaluations of state programs through the Office of Performance Evaluations.

 Political Alignment

 Berch is classified as a Liberal Democrat.
-His consistent opposition to private school funding mechanisms, support for public education spending, and criticism of the Republican supermajority’s legislative direction place him within the liberal wing of the Idaho Democratic caucus.
-His election in a Republican-majority district and his business-oriented background give his public positions a pragmatic framing, but his voting record and floor statements on education and government accountability align with Idaho House Democratic caucus positions.
-He has held ACLU of Idaho scorecard ratings consistent with that classification across multiple sessions.
+His consistent opposition to private school funding mechanisms, support for education spending through tax policy reform, and floor and committee votes against successive tax cut proposals place him within the liberal wing of the Idaho House Democratic caucus.
+His continued re-election in a heavily Republican district and his business-oriented background give his positions a pragmatic framing, but his voting record and public statements align closely with the Idaho House Democratic caucus across multiple sessions.

 Campaign and Endorsements

-Berch’s campaign operates at berch4idaho.com.
-The Idaho Statesman editorial board endorsed him in 2024, as noted in the Idaho Voter Guide’s news archive, describing him as well-spoken and knowledgeable on Idaho issues.
-Ballotpedia did not identify additional organizational endorsements for his 2024 or 2026 campaigns as of April 2026.
+The Idaho Statesman editorial board endorsed Berch in October 2024, describing him as well-spoken and knowledgeable on Idaho issues.
+Conservation Voters for Idaho endorsed him in 2016 at the start of his legislative campaigns.
+Ballotpedia did not identify formal endorsements for his 2022, 2024, or 2026 campaigns.

 FAQ